NickIliev/NativeScript-Firebase-Auth/README.md

 11. Remember those **Key Hashes** we need to set in Facebook console!?
 Well after your first attempt to login in, open `adb logcat` and look for something like Key hash <......> does not match any stored key hashes.
     Copy the hash key and paste it to the faceboook developer console.
 Voila!

+    IN this case : rH+McZMWAbPrSFDCQjRsdyEYMoI=

+### Possible issue:

+Could not find com.google...

+And there's this one:
+    ```
+        Could not find com.google.firebase:firebase-auth:9.4.0.
+        ...
+        Command /Users/niliev/Desktop/git-nick/NativeScript-Firebase-FacebookAuth/firebaseAuth/platforms/android/gradlew failed with exit code 1
+    ```
+That means making sure you have the latest Google Repository bits installed.
+Just run android from a command prompt and install any pending updates.

+Also, an error like "Could not find com.google.firebase:firebase-core:9.0.0" can be caused by having more than one version of the Android SDK installed.
+Make sure ANDROID_HOME is set to the Android SDK directory that is being updated otherwise it will seem as though your updates have no effect.

+e.g.:
+`12-22 14:47:09.579: W/fb4a.BlueServiceQueue(10900): X.2Oo: [code] 404 [message]: Key hash hBkR5079MNgyiKSzf1x2/Tv0HjI= does not match any stored key hashes.
+(404) [extra]: null`
+Key hash:  `hBkR5079MNgyiKSzf1x2/Tv0HjI=`